Sponsorship proposal

 • 3 Hi-Resolution photos you can use for your own marketing efforts (value XXX$)

-• 3 Instagram story with swipe up function, linking to your website
+• 3 Instagram stories with swipe-up function, linking to your website

 • for just XXX$